 Methylphenidate (Ritalin® and Concerta®)

-Talking with Children to Prevent Medicine Abuse
+Talking with Children to Prevent Medicine Misuse

 Studies have shown that when teenagers learn through dialog at home about the risks of using illicit drugs, they are up to 50% less likely to ever use drugs.
 Applying that same reasoning to prescription drug abuse, Iowa parents who talk with children about the perils of misusing medicines can improve the odds of keeping their family healthy.

-Other Resources to Prevent Prescription Drug Abuse in Iowa
+Other Resources to Prevent Prescription Drug Misuse

 Centers for Disease Control